For Server Developers

 Building your server

-Add these to the top of your server.py
+Add these to the top of your weather.py

 :